Antariksh’s is focusing on genome and transcriptome comparison in the volvocine algae.

-When she is in lab, you’ll definitely spot her big smile and red polka dot apron, or hear her laughing about something from down the hall.
+When she is in lab, you’ll definitely spot her big smile or hear her laughing about something from down the hall.
 When she’s not in the lab, you can find her playing board games or Dungeons and Dragons with her friends.

 - MSc, Universidad Nacional Autónoma de México

 Berenice is a PhD student in the Interdepartmental Genetics Program.
 She is interested in major evolutionary transitions and learning strategies to link research on evolution and molecular biology.
 Her projects are currently centered on understanding the role of cell-cell adhesion structures and molecules in the evolution of multicellularity using Chlamydomonas reinhardtiiand Goniumpectorale as models.